alichtman/gopro-chaptered-video-assembler/README.md

 - Easy to use
 - Lossless (thanks to [`mp4-merge`](https://github.com/gyroflow/mp4-merge))
-- Built with user safety in mind (will never delete your data without asking)
+- Non-destructive (will never delete your data without asking)
 - End-to-end tested with real GoPro videos
 - Compatible with Linux, macOS, and Windows